How To Have Things To Say To Someone You're Dating Or Good Friends With

 Generate new things to talk about with each other

-When you're close to someone, it's not as if the two of you get locked in a room together for the rest of your lives.
-You'll do loads of things together that will spawn new conversations.
+When you're close to someone it's not as if the two of you get locked in a room together for the rest of your lives.
+You'll do loads of things together that will spawn new conversation topics.
 If you go to an art gallery you can talk about the exhibits you're looking at the entire time, and then afterward as you grab a bite to eat.
-If you join a sports team together you'll have an ongoing supply of conversation fodder - how well the team is doing, other teams you've played, your teammates, etc.
+If you join a rec sports league together you'll have an ongoing supply of conversation fodder - how well the team is doing, other teams you've played, your teammates, strategies to try in the next game, etc.

 Learn more about each other

-The premise of this article is that it can be hard to have things to say to someone after you've known them a while, because you'll have exhausted most conversation topics.
+The central belief is it can be hard to have things to say to someone after you've known them a while, because you'll have exhausted most conversation threads.
 That's not usually true though.
 Maybe if you've known someone for decades it's different, but I find there's almost always more to discover about the people you're close to.
 Do you really know how they feel about every last topic?
 Do you know all of their interests?
-Have they shared every funny story from their past?
-As you talk about other topics these things tend to randomly come up.
+Have they shared every funny story or defining life event from their past?
+As you talk about other subjects these things tend to randomly come up.